gvenzl/oci-oracle-free/README.md

 # Feedback

-If you have questions or constructive feedback about these images, please file a ticket over at [github.com/gvenzl/oci-oracle-free](https://github.com/gvenzl/oci-oracle-free/issues).
+If you have questions or constructive feedback about these images, please submit a ticket at [github.com/gvenzl/oci-oracle-free](https://github.com/gvenzl/oci-oracle-free/issues).